 If you’re interested in how the search data from your query is split between those searching on a PC, tablet or mobile, head to the top left of the graph section and click on the dropdown that says “Search volume trends”, and select “Breakdown by platforms”.

 Or you can use the same drop down to see a breakdown of locations within the area selected (the image shown splits the results into towns and cities within the West Midlands, from our location furtling earlier).

 By default, the data you are shown is taken from the previous 12 months, but if you want to change this to cover a longer or shorter period, you can do so with the date function on the top right – shown here expanded to cover the previous 24 months:

 Keyword Research Alternatives

 And that’s that!
 All of the new tool’s features wrapped into a neat little package.
 If you start to enjoy your keyword research adventures as much as I do, you may also want to check out alternative tools to see what suits you best.
 Google’s planner is definitely my fave, but there’s also AnswerThePublic, Moz Keyword Explorer, and UberSuggest for those looking for a second opinion.Puzzling over #keywordresearch?
 Don’t know your way around Google’s New #keywordplanner?
-Check out… Click To Tweet
+Check out our plain English guide!
+Click To Tweet

 Do you enjoy keyword research?
 Did you find Google’s Keyword Planner easy to use?
 Let’s compare notes in the comments!